FREQUENTLY ASKED QUESTIONS

 What about eating out?

-Mostly we prefer to cook at home because we then have complete control over what we eat and because we love cooking and trying new recipes.
-But there are times when it’s nice to have something cooked for us and so we just try to do our best and not worry too much.
-I always look for the most ‘meat and vegetable’ based dish I can find and ask them to replace certain foods (potatoes, rice, etc.) with extra meat or vegetables instead.
-The plates of bread go untouched!
-We do tend to avoid Indian or Chinese restaurants only because it can be difficult to find suitable dishes but with most other restaurants I would say that it is fairly easy to choose the more Paleo-friendly options.
-Richard sometimes caves in (no pun intended) and has a pudding or we just have some coffees with cream.
-The main thing is not to stress – we just do the best we can.
+Although many people prefer to eat at home, there are times when it’s nice to have something cooked for us.
+Looking for the most ‘meat and vegetable’ based dish is a start and many places will replace certain foods with extra meat or vegetables instead.
+Indian or Chinese restaurants may be tricky as it can be difficult to find suitable dishes but with most other restaurants it is fairly easy to choose the more Paleo-friendly options.
+The main thing is to do what we can, not worry and have a nice time!

 How do I persuade someone to try the diet?